 The berry season at Litchfield Hills provides a well-planned combination of early, mid, and late, season crop of several varieties of blueberries.
 Highbush blueberry plants can grow 8-12 feet tall.
 Many varieties are exceptionally suitable for Zone 5.
 We prune our bushes to about 5-6 feet tall in order to accommodate easy, reachable picking.

-Litchfield Hills has 10 different varieties of blueberries.
+Litchfield Hills has many different varieties of blueberries.

 Medium-large berry size, early ripening, heavy crop of aromatic lightly flavored berries, very hardy, our shortest variety at about 4 feet.

 Very large berries with excellent flavor, a mid-season variety with productive clusters of tight berries.